emptinxss/Voci/README.md

 ## Getting Started

-You can try the visual online site [here]()
+You can try the visual online site [here](http://voci-media.herokuapp.com/) (Any new data will be deleted every hour for testing and storing reasons )

-or follow these steps to try the API in local.
+Follow these steps to try the REST API in local.
 (RECOMMENDED)

 Please check the official laravel installation guide for requirements before you start.
 [Official Documentation](https://laravel.com/docs/9.x/installation)